zhoulujue/DotsPageIndicatorVertical/README.md

 # How To Use

-## Exactly Same as Android SDK's DotsPageIndicator
+## Exactly the same as Android SDK's DotsPageIndicator

 In XML, you can simply declare like this: